-The Calgary Philharmonic Orchestra Foundation (CPOF) was formed under the Societies Act of Alberta in 1984 and is a non-profit, independent, trustee governed body that is arms-length from the Calgary Philharmonic Society.
-As a registered charity, its objectives are responsible stewardship and growth of the endowment so as to provide a dependable long term revenue stream in support of the operations of the Calgary Philharmonic Society.
-Funding decisions (including renewed allocation of funds to the CPO) are solely at the discretion of the Foundation Trustees and are reviewed annually.
+The Calgary Philharmonic Orchestra Foundation (CPOF) was formed under the Societies Act of Alberta in 1984 and is a not-for-profit organization.
+The Foundation is a registered charity under the Income Tax Act, and, accordingly is exempt from income taxes provided certain requirements of that Act are met.
+It operates independently and at arms-length from the Calgary Philharmonic Society, which manages the operations of the Calgary Philharmonic Orchestra (CPO).
+The Foundation’s objectives are responsible stewardship and growth of its Endowment Fund so as to provide a dependable long-term revenue stream in support of the operations of the CPO.

-For more information on how to support the Calgary Philharmonic Society and CPO Foundation, please contact:
+For more information on how to support the Calgary Philharmonic Society and the CPOF, please contact:

 Calgary Philharmonic Orchestra